-Senior eviction lawsuit closes with settlement
+Senior eviction lawsuit closes with settlement for CPM client

 A lawsuit filed against the landlord who evicted Marie Hatch from her longtime Burlingame home settled with a $200,000 award to the son of the senior tenant whose displacement garnered international attention.